Acclaimed author Amos Oz dies at 79

 “We have not yet established the rules of the game in 50 years,” he said.
 “You could hardly get two Israelis to agree on the kind of Israel they want.”

-Oz won numerous prizes, including the Israel Prize, the country’s top civilian recognition, and Germany’s Goethe Award.
-He also was a perennial contender for the Nobel Prize in literature.
+Prime Minister Benjamin Netanyahu, who was in Brazil on Friday, remembered Oz as “one of the greatest authors” in Israeli history.

-His works included “Black Box,” ”In the Land of Israel,” and “A Tale of Love and Darkness,” a 2002 memoir that was also adapted into a film starring Natalie Portman.
+“He greatly contributed to the renewal of Hebrew literature, with which he deftly and emotionally expressed important aspects of the Israeli experience,” he said.
+“Even though we had differences of opinion in many fields, I greatly appreciate his contributions to the Hebrew language and the renewal of Hebrew literature.
+His words and his writings will continue to accompany us for many years.”

-“A story of love and light and now great darkness,” Israeli President Reuven Rivlin wrote on Twitter.
+Israeli President Reuven Rivlin tweeted: “A story of love and light and now great darknessl”

 “We are mourning the passing of Amos Oz, a wonderful Israeli poet and novelist, a towering voice for peace,” wrote the European Union’s delegation to Israel.
 “May his memory be a blessing.”